 Spotting wildlife in the Smokies is exciting!
 Do your research beforehand so you know what to expect!
 Half the fun is identifying the various types of animals you may encounter on your adventures.
 The National Park service offers lots of information about wildflowers and wildlife for your enjoyment and learning.

-Book a cabin with Great Cabins in the Smokies today!
+Book a cabin with Accommodations by Great Cabins in the Smokies today!
 Experience the Smokies with the chance of experiencing some of the best wildlife encounters you can imagine!
 Bring your camera and be on the lookout!
 Our cabins are only minutes away from some of the best wildlife spots to in the Smokies!